 If you run out of charges, you power down.
 If the GM feels generous or other players particularly ingenious, they can maybe jury rig something together to power you for a brief period of time.

 By accumulating and focussing your energy, you can release a galvanic burst at a close creature.
 For each action spent accumulating, your discharge pool gains 1d6.
-If your accumulation actions are spaced out by more than 1 other action, the gathered energy harmlessly redistributes across your body.
+If your accumulation actions are spaced out by more than 1 other action, or you choose not to discharge after all, the gathered energy harmlessly redistributes across your body.
 On the other hand, if you take any trauma in a round you spent accumulating, the energy explodes, dealing your discharge pool in damage to yourself and everyone close.

 At any point after collecting at least 1 die in your discharge pool, you can unleash its crippling power at one or more close targets, as a free action.
 Make an Agility check against their defense; if you miss, the energy might do interesting things to the scenery.
 The accumulated dice can be spread across valid targets or concentrated on one.
 For each action spent accumulating, you take 1 point of Brawn damage at the moment of discharge.